markusorsi/mapchiral/README.md

     <em>Fingerprint and shingle design.
 Every shingle contains two circular substructures (blue), the topological disance between the two substructures (red) and the CIP descriptor replacing the chiral atom (green). </em>
 </p>

+The chiral version of the MinHashed Atom-Pair fingerprint (MAPC) was implemented in Python using RDKit following these steps:

-1. At every non-hydrogen atom, all circular substructures up to the specified maximum radius are extracted in SMILES format.
+1. At every non-hydrogen atom, extract all circular substructures up to the specified maximum radius as isomeric, canonical SMILES.
+Isomeric information (“@” and “@@” characters) is manually removed from the extracted SMILES, while the implicit E/Z-isomerism (“/”, and “\” characters) are maintained.
+Allene chirality and conformational chirality such as in biaryls or in helicenes are not considered, as they cannot be specified in the SMILES notation.
 Radius 0 is skipped.

-2. At the specified maximum radius, whenever the central atom of a circular substructure is chiral, the atom symbol in the extracted SMILES is replaced with its CIP descriptor bracketed by two “\$” characters (\$CIP\$).
-The CIP descriptor of the chiral atom is defined on the entire molecule.
+2. At the specified maximum radius, whenever the central atom of a circular substructure is chiral, replace the first atom symbol in the extracted SMILES with its Cahn-Ingold-Prelog (CIP) descriptor bracketed by two “$” characters ($CIP$).
+The CIP descriptor of the chiral atom is defined on the entire molecule, not on the extracted substructure.

-3. At each radius, shingles for all possible pairs of extracted substructures are generated.
-Each shingle contains two substructures and their topological distance in following format: **“substructure 1 | topological distance | substructure 2"**.
+3. At each radius, generate shingles for all possible pairs of extracted substructures.
+Each shingle contains two substructures and their topological distance in following format: “substructure 1 | topological distance | substructure 2”.

-4. The list of shingles is minhashed to obtain a fixed sized vector.
+4. MinHash the list of shingles to obtain a fixed sized vector.
+The MinHashing procedure is explained in detail in our previous publication.

 ### Additional improvements